 These symptoms can mean you’re allergic to your antibiotic, so let your doctor know right away if you have them.

 If you’re taking birth control pills, antibiotics may keep them from working as well as they should, so speak to your doctor about whether alternative birth control methods might be a good idea.
 Women can also get vaginal yeast infections while taking antibiotics.
 The symptoms include itching, burning, vaginal discharge (looks similar to cottage cheese) and pain during sex.
 It's treated with an anti-fungal cream.

 Antibiotics are a powerful germ-fighting tool when used carefully and safely.
 But up to one-half of all antibiotic use isn’t necessary.
 Overuse has led to antibacterial resistance.
 Bacteria adapt over time and become “super bacteria” or “superbugs.”
 They change so that antibiotics no longer work on them.
 They pose a big threat, because there aren’t any medicines to kill them.

 The best way to help slow the spread of super bacteria is by being smart with antibiotics.
 Here’s how:

-- Trust your doctor if she says you don’t need them.
+- Trust your doctor if they say you don’t need them.

 - Don’t take them for a viral infection.